keptn-contrib/servicenow-service/usecase/README.md

 ![servicenow updateset commit](./assets/service-now-update-set-commit.png)

-**Note:** The update set will add an alert management rule named `Keptn - Create incident and run remediation workflow` and a workflow: `keptn_remediation_1.0` to your instance on the global application scope.
+**Note:** The update set will add an alert management rule named `keptn - Create incident and run remediation workflow` and a workflow: `keptn_remediation_1.0` to your instance on the global application scope.

 7. After successfully committing the update set, add the required Dynatrace environment URL and api token necessary for the workflow to execute by completing the following steps: